bireme/proethos2/doc/continuous-integration.md

 Exceptions
 ----------

-Because we can't install depedencies in codeship, at the build moment, we had to remove the test that envolves to create PDFs.
+Because we can't install dependencies in codeship, at the build moment, we had to remove the test that envolves to create PDFs.

 Codeship configurations
 -----------------------